carbon-language/carbon-lang/docs/project/code_review.md

 daunting for the author of a change to get feedback from a large number of reviewers, and so we suggest keeping the number of reviewers reasonably small.

-Any reviews that explicitly request changes should be addressed (either with the changes or an explanation of why not) before a pull request is merged.
+Any reviews that explicitly request changes should be addressed, either with the changes or an explanation of why not, before a pull request is merged.
 Further, any code owners who have requested changes should explicitly confirm they're happy with the resolution before the change is merged.